Reichstag (North German Confederation): Election to the first regular Reichstag

 The first elections to a regular Reichstag as a constitutional body were held on 31 August 1867.
 At 40.5%, the turnout was significantly lower than in the previous ballot.
 In comparison to the constituent Reichstag, nothing significant changed in the majority.
 It was made up of National Liberals and Free Conservatives, although the split in the liberal movement became more visible.
 In the original Prussian provinces, the German Progress Party held its own against the National Liberals (14.2% to 13.8%).
 The National Liberals had their real strength in the new provinces (almost 40% vs. 6.3% for the Progress Party) and in the smaller federal states.
 Representatives of the labor movement were more strongly represented than in the first election.
-The Saxon People's Party, from which the Social Democratic Workers' Party (SDAP) emerged in 1869, won three seats, the General German Workers' Association (ADAV) two seats, and the Lassalle ADAV (LADAV), which had split from the ADAV, one seat.
+The Saxon People's Party, from which the Social Democratic Workers' Party (SDAP) emerged in 1869, won three seats, the General German Workers' Association (ADAV) two seats, and the Lassallean General German Workers' Association (LADAV), which had split from the ADAV, one seat.
 In by-elections in 1869, the ADAV and the LADAV each won one additional seat.